PolymeshAssociation/polymesh-tools/docs/operator/README.md

 ## Becoming an Operator

-To become an operator on Polymesh, you need to bond (lock) a minimum of 5 million POLYX in the system.
+To become an operator on Polymesh, you may need to bond (lock) POLYX in the system.
 This facilitates the economic incentives that the security of Polymesh relies on.
 The account that stores your bonded POLYX is called your Stash account and the account that decides what to do with the bonded POLYX is called your Controller account.
 Rewards that are generated